 T-shirts Rather than Bodysuits

-Bodysuits or Onesies™ are commonly worn by babies in the US, but they are not the most practical clothing for elimination communication.
-Instead, you can base your baby's wardrobe around t-shirts.
+Bodysuits or Onesies™ are commonly worn by babies in the USA, but they are not the most practical clothing for elimination communication.
+Instead, you can build your baby's wardrobe around tee shirts.
 Depending on the weather, choose short or long sleeve lap tee shirts.
 T-shirts are hassle free, since your baby can keep wearing one during a pottytunity or diaper change.

 Leg Warmers or Long Socks Rather than Pants